 This is one the survival myths that will get most people killed.
 They think that hypothermia can become a problem only in cold climates.
 They couldn’t be more wrong since many factors can make hypothermia a harsh reality.
 A wet environment, blowing wind and high elevation is all it takes.
 These conditions can be found almost anywhere on this plant.
 It doesn’t matter if you’re in the jungle or a damp forest.

-To be safe, you should follow a simple rule: stay dry and warm; it’s all it takes to prevent your core body temperature from dropping to a life-threating level.
+To be safe, you should follow a simple rule: stay dry and warm.
+That’s all it takes to prevent your core body temperature from dropping to a life-threating level.
 Dry your wet clothes, add an insulating layer between you and the ground, build a fire, etc. All these actions will keep your body’s temperature high, and you will live to fight another day.
 You don’t need snow and ice to create hypothermia.
 It can sneak up on you even in the friendliest environments.

 If it’s flowing water, it is safe to drink